NeuroLexDiagnostics/train-diseases/README.md

 # train-diseases

 This repository is for training models related to disease prediction.
 This summarizes our lab's work in this area and makes it accessible to the public.
-If you'd like to contribute, please let us know!
+If you'd like to contribute to this repo, please let us know!

 Take a second to watch this video below on why we started our company and why we think this research is impactful.